YannickBochatay/JSYG-starterkit/README.md

 ```shell
 npm run start
 ```
-Build app and launch the dev-server with hot reload.
+Build app (in memory) and launch the dev-server with hot reload.
 You have to open your browser and go to *http://localhost:8080/*.